Authored by the expert who managed and guided the team behind the Estonia Property Pack

 How will population growth and other factors impact property values in Estonia in 5 years?

-The property types and areas that will benefit most from these demographic trends in Estonia are compact, well-located apartments in Tallinn and Tartu, which match the needs of smaller households and younger workers, while rural properties and larger family homes in remote areas face softer demand.
+The property types and areas that benefit most from these demographic trends in Estonia are apartments in Tallinn and Tartu, terraced houses near Tallinn, and selected Pärnu apartments with both lifestyle and rental demand.

 We made this infographic to show you how property prices in Estonia compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.